redhousestudio/redhousestudio.github.io/termsmix.md

 Hello, great that we'll be working together, I love making sonic dreams come true!

-To prepare our mix session I created this page to share some technical details.
+On this page you will find some technical details to prepare our mix session.
 This enables us to spend as much time as possible on mixing.

 <p>&nbsp;</p>

-First some technical details about the files you will send me:
+First some technical details about the files you have to send me:

 ##### <strong>Audio files</strong>